-She lived a thousand miles away and after she passed it was my responsibility to vacate her apartment in Florida.
+My mother died in 2009.
+She lived a thousand miles away, and it was my responsibility to vacate her apartment in Florida.
 It was a small, one-bedroom place, but it was packed wall-to-wall with her belongings.
 Mom had great taste—she could have been an interior designer—and none of her stuff was junk.
 Nevertheless, there was a lot of stuff in her home.

 Or so I thought.

 I called U-Haul and canceled the truck.
-And then, over the next twelve days, I donated her stuff to places and people who could actually use it.
+And then, over the next twelve days, I donated her stuff to places and people who could use it.

 Of course it was difficult to let go, but I realized many things about our relationship between memories and possessions during the entire experience:

-- I am not my stuff; we are more than our possessions.
+I am not my stuff; we are more than our possessions.

-- Our memories are within us, not within our things.
+Our memories are within us, not within our things.

-- Holding on to stuff imprisons us.
-Letting go is freeing.
+Holding on to stuff imprisons us; letting go is freeing.

-- You can take pictures of items you want to remember.
+You can take pictures of items you want to remember.

-- Old photographs can be scanned (see below).
+Old photographs can be scanned.

-You see, I don’t need Mom’s stuff to remind me of her.
-There are traces of her everywhere.
-In the way I act, in the way I treat others, even in my smile.
+I donated everything else strewn throughout her home: her furniture, her clothes, and her decorative items.
+It was a giant leap for me, but I felt it must be done to remove the weight—the emotional gravitas—of the situation from my shoulders.
+I don’t need Mom’s stuff to remind me of her—there are traces of her everywhere: in the way I act, in the way I treat others, even in the way I smile.
 She’s still there, and she was never part of her stuff.